FrankKamala/portfolio/README.md

 ## Deployed Live Link

 ## Set Up
-The project does not require any set up Just
+The project does not require any set up.
+All you need is a browser to render the html pages

 ## BDD
 The project is a basic web page that holds links to move around the pages and view the contents.